With the Affordable Care Act, dancers must carry insurance or pay a penalty. Here’s a cheat sheet.

 Going to the Marketplace

-“The exchanges provide more comprehensive information about the plans than any other single source,” says Adam Huttler, founder and executive director of Fractured Atlas, a national nonprofit arts service organization.
+“The exchanges provide more comprehensive information about the plans that are available than any other single source,” says Adam Huttler, founder and executive director of Fractured Atlas, a national nonprofit arts service organization.
 “Having said that, there’s a lot of confusion and misinformation out there.”

 “The Affordable Care Act is not a magic bullet, but it does greatly improve the access and affordability of health insurance for dancers,” says Huttler, who notes that for the past decade, Fractured Atlas had directly enrolled artists in health insurance plans.
 “We helped artists understand their needs and options and get the most appropriate coverage.
 But that was a labor-intensive process and we couldn’t help everyone, so I’m very glad that we’re no longer needed.”